ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [JS] How to save data on the browser: Local Storage

 You can save data on the browser itself using `localStorage`.
-It's a key-value store that persists across browser sessions.
+It’s a key-value store that persists across browser sessions.
 It can only store strings, so objects need to be stringified with `JSON.stringify()`.

 You typically use `localStorage` to save data like user preferences: light/dark mode, locale, etc.